prateek3255/blog/src/blog/integrating-recaptcha-with-nextjs.md

 To get the full benefits of reCAPTCHA, you need to verify the captcha response code in the server to verify its validity.
 With Next.js, this could have never been easier since it easily lets you spin up a serverless function (if you're deploying it via Vercel) just by adding an [API route in the `/pages/api/` folder](https://nextjs.org/docs/api-routes/introduction).

+{% callout %}
-> This post assumes you are familiar with the basics of React and Next.js.
+This post assumes you are familiar with the basics of React and Next.js.
 If not, I would recommend checking out the [Intro to React Tutorial by the React team](https://reactjs.org/tutorial/tutorial.html) and the [Next.js tutorial from the docs](https://nextjs.org/learn/basics/create-nextjs-app).
+{% endcallout %}

 reCAPTCHA, though more famous than any other solutions out there but is [infamous for its privacy-related concerns](https://www.fastcompany.com/90369697/googles-new-recaptcha-has-a-dark-side).
 So if you are concerned about your user's privacy, we will also be looking at a privacy-friendly alternative to reCAPTCHA called [hCaptcha](https://hcaptcha.com) later in this post.